JetBrains/intellij-sdk-docs/topics/reference_guide/intellij_artifacts.md

 * Artifacts for individual modules from the IntelliJ Platform.
 These may be downloaded, or accessed directly from a `build.gradle` file, as explained below.

-Artifacts for IntelliJ Platform third-party dependencies are hosted at the [Bintray repository](https://jetbrains.bintray.com/intellij-third-party-dependencies).
+Artifacts for IntelliJ Platform third-party dependencies are hosted at a separate [intellij-dependencies](https://cache-redirector.jetbrains.com/intellij-dependencies) repository.
 A link to this repository should be added to `pom.xml`/`build.gradle` files when individual modules from an IntelliJ Platform artifacts repository are used.

 ## Using IntelliJ Platform Module Artifacts